Skip to main content

 Search Fundamentals of Biochemistry

 Many different mechanisms control protein activity within a cell.
-The primary sequence of a protein is a main determinant of protein folding and final conformation as well as biochemical activity, stability, and half-life.
+The primary sequence of a protein is a main determinant of protein folding and final conformation, as well as biochemical activity, stability, and half-life.
 However, at any given moment, the proteome, the full complement of proteins within a cell, is up to two or three orders of magnitude more complex than the encoding genomes would predict.
-This chapter will give an overview of the major mechanisms utilized by biological systems to regulate protein functions after the protein has been synthesized.
+This chapter will provide an overview of the major mechanisms biological systems use to regulate protein function after synthesis.
 Note that these mechanisms seldom work in isolation.
-There are multiple levels of protein control that function at any given time and in response to many different environmental cues and signals.
+Multiple levels of protein control function at any given time and in response to many different environmental cues and signals.
 We will discuss many ways to regulate protein activity.
-At the end, we will discuss regulation through the use of different isozymes of an enzyme, which are variants of an enzyme arising from differential splicing of a gene or arising from slightly different genes that arose from a common precursor gene.
+At the end, we will discuss regulation through the use of different isozymes of an enzyme, which are variants arising from differential splicing of a gene or from slightly different genes that arose from a common precursor gene.
 We will focus on cyclooxygenases, the target of so many medicinal drugs.

 Type